retooth2/xenharmlib/doc/posttonal.rst

 Interval Class Vectors
 -------------------------------------

-For tunings with integer pitch indices xenharmlib can calculate the interval class vector with the :meth:`~xenharmlib.setc.ic_vector` function from the set class package.
+For tunings with integer pitch indices, xenharmlib can calculate the interval class vector with the :meth:`~xenharmlib.setc.ic_vector` function from the set class package.
 An interval class vector counts the number of times different interval classes occur in a scale, thus